Eurovision Song Contest 2026

-The Eurovision Song Contest 2026 is set to be the 70th edition of the Eurovision Song Contest.
-It is scheduled to consist of two semi-finals on 12 and 14 May, and a final on 16 May 2026, held at Wiener Stadthalle in Vienna, Austria.
-It is being organised by the European Broadcasting Union (EBU) and host broadcaster Österreichischer Rundfunk (ORF), which will stage the event after winning the for with the song "Wasted Love" by JJ.
+The Eurovision Song Contest 2026 was the 70th edition of the Eurovision Song Contest.
+It consisted of two semi-finals on 12 and 14 May and a final on 16 May 2026, held at Wiener Stadthalle in Vienna, Austria, and presented by Victoria Swarovski and Michael Ostrowski, with Emily Busvine acting as the green room host.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Österreichischer Rundfunk (ORF), which staged the event after winning the for with the song "Wasted Love" by JJ.